National Standards Authority of Ireland New Standards Shop

 Skip to content

-The National Standards Authority of Ireland is now offering Certifications on the construction stage and sign-off on Modern Methods of Construction (MMOC) products and building system installation compliance under Building Regulations.
+The National Standards Authority of Ireland is offering Certifications on the construction stage and sign-off on Modern Methods of Construction (MMC) products and building system installation compliance under current Irish Building Regulations.

 This will improve residential construction product assessment processes, including expanding the current NSAI Agrément approach, to ease certification of new building methods, the introduction of sustainable construction materials, and oversight of on-site installation.

-NSAI Certification ensures certified products are ‘proper materials’ suitable for their intended use under Irish site conditions, and per the Building Regulations 1997 to 2019.
-Our emphasis on quality control ensures compliance with established standards and provides reliable and precise building materials to the construction industry here.
+NSAI Certification ensures certified products are ‘proper materials’, processes and building systems are suitable for their intended use under Irish site conditions, and per the Building Regulations 1997 to 2025.
+Our emphasis on quality assurance and with offsite or onsite manufacturers' quality control approach ensures compliance with established standards and provides reliable and precise building materials to the construction industry here.

-To facilitate the introduction of sustainable construction products, NSAI has commenced planning for the assessment of sustainable construction products in line with the forthcoming review of the EU Construction Products Regulation.
+To facilitate the introduction of sustainable construction products, NSAI has commenced planning for the assessment of sustainable construction products in line with the new EU Construction Products Regulation (EU/2024/3310) and with EU/305/2011 requirements.

 NSAI – Modern Methods of Construction

-NSAI certifies innovative offsite construction products through the application of rigorous standards looking at all aspects of the process – from components, manufacturing processes, onsite visits, to final sign-off.
-We have worked with Ireland’s leading offsite manufacturers in the development of their products to a stage where they can be certified to comply with Irish Building Regulations.
+NSAI certifies innovative offsite manufactured building systems through the application of rigorous review of standards, EU Directives, Regulations, Codes of Practice, Laboratory testing, etc. looking at all aspects of the process – from components, manufacturing processes, factory facility inspections, onsite visits, to final sign-off.
+We have worked with Ireland’s leading offsite manufacturers in the development of their building systems to a stage where they can be certified to comply with Irish Building Regulations.

-As the construction industry adopts modern methods such as Integrated Project Delivery (IPD) and Building Information Modelling (BIM), it is expected that new and innovative materials and processes will see the construction industry here evolve more rapidly than it has in decades.
+As the construction industry adopts modern methods such as Integrated Project Delivery (IPD), Operational Excellence, Lean Manufacturing and Building Information Modelling (BIM), it is expected that new and innovative materials and processes will see the construction industry here evolve more rapidly than it has in decades.

 The synergies found in these integrated project management and construction models will help drive innovations and efficiencies in construction here in Ireland.

 NSAI offers certification to ISO 19650, the international standard for managing information over the whole life cycle of a built asset using BIM.
-While the use of BIM is still in its infancy in the Irish construction sector, its inclusion in public sector tenders and increased training and upskilling by industry professionals will soon see it become more widely used across the country.
+While the use of BIM is still evolving in the Irish construction sector, its inclusion in public sector tenders and increased training and upskilling by industry professionals will see it become more widely used across the country.

 Feel free to contact NSAI MMC at the details below: